OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 Also refer to the OWASP Fuzzing guide - https://www.owasp.org/index.php/Fuzzing

 Note: Fuzzing only detects software bugs.
 Classifying this issue as a security flaw requires further analysis by the researcher.

+### Eliminating Common False Positives

+-- [TODO] --

+#### Cross-Site Scripting (XSS)

+A typical reflected XSS attack is executed by sending a URL to the victim(s), which for example can contain a payload to connect to some exploitation framework like BeeF<sup>[2]</sup>.
+When clicking on it a reverse tunnel is established with the Beef server in order to attack the victim(s).
+As a WebView is only a slim browser, it is not possible for a user to insert a URL into a WebView of an app as no address bar is available.
+Also, clicking on a link will not open the URL in a WebView of an app, instead it will open directly within the default browser of the respective mobile device.
+Therefore, a typical reflected Cross-Site Scripting attack that targets a WebView in an app is not applicable and will not work.

+If an attacker finds a stored Cross-Site Scripting vulnerability in an endpoint, or manages to get a Man-in-the-middle (MITM) position and injects JavaScript into the response, then the exploit will be sent back within the response.
+The attack will then be executed directly within the WebView.
+This can become dangerous in case:

+* JavaScript is not deactivated in the WebView (see OMTG-ENV-005)
+* File access is not deactivated in the WebView (see OMTG-ENV-006)
+* The function addJavascriptInterface() is used (see OMTG-ENV-008)

+As a summary, a reflected Cross-Site Scripting is no concern for a mobile App, but a stored Cross-Site Scripting or injected JavaScript through MITM can become a dangerous vulnerability if the WebView in used is configured insecurely.

+#### Cross-Site Request Forgery (CSRF)

+The same problem described with reflected XSS also applied to CSRF attacks.
+A typical CSRF attack is executed by sending a URL to the victim(s) that contains a state changing request like creation of a user account or triggering a financial transaction.
+As a WebView is only a slim browser it is not possible for a user to insert a URL into a WebView of an app and also clicking on a link will not open the URL in a WebView of an App.
+Instead it will open directly within the browser of Android.
+Therefore a typical CSRF attack that targets a WebView in an app is not applicable.

+The basis for CSRF attacks, access to session cookies of all browser tabs and attaching them automatically if a request to a web page is executed is not applicable on mobile platforms.
+This is the default behaviour of full blown browsers.
+Every app has, due to the sandboxing mechanism, it's own web cache and stores it's own cookies, if WebViews are used.
+Therefore a CSRF attack against a mobile app is by design not possible as the session cookies are not shared with the Android browser.

+Only if a user logs in by using the Android browser (instead of using the mobile App) a CSRF attack would be possible, as then the session cookies are accessible for the browser instance.

 ## Tampering and Reverse Engineering